 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Garuda Eyes 50 Turboprops; ATR And Bombardier In Talks".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Garuda Eyes 50 Turboprops; ATR And Bombardier In Talks".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.